mbhutton/jumpflowy/README.md

 - The WorkFlowy team for creating such a great product
 - [rawbytz](https://rawbytz.wordpress.com/) for proving what's possible on top of WorkFlowy
 - Michinari Yamamoto for creating HandyFlowy, which makes it possible to extend WorkFlowy on mobile
-- [Timdown](https://jsfiddle.net/user/timdown/fiddles/) for the JavaScript example of replacing selected text